router-protocol/router-chain-docs/docs/overview/choosing-the-right-framework.md

 1. CrossTalk framework (stateless and stateful communication)
-2. Voyager (leveraging global liquidity with message transfers)
+2. Nitro (leveraging global liquidity with message transfers)

 Let us now understand which framework best suits your requirements before using it in your dApp.